Eye Tests and Exams

 During this eye test, the eye doctor places special drops in the eye that cause the pupil to dilate (expand).
 By dilating the pupils, the doctor can examine your retina for any signs of disease.

 This eye test determines your eyeglasses prescription.
-During the test, you look at a chart, usually 20 feet away, or in a mirror that simulates 20 feet of distance and try to read it while looking through a special instrument known as a phoropter.
+During the test, you look at a chart, usually 20 feet away, or in a mirror that simulates 20 feet of distance, and try to read it while looking through a special instrument known as a phoropter.
 The doctor moves lenses of different strengths into place for the patient to look through.
 The doctor will ask you which of the choices looks clearer or more blurry, and based on these answers will determine the appropriate prescription for glasses or contacts.
 This eye test will also identify presbyopia, hyperopia, myopia, and astigmatism.

-This test looks at the eye with a microscope shining a beam of light shaped like a small slit on the eye.
+This test looks at the eye with a microscope shining an adjustable beam of light shaped like a small slit on the eye.
 The doctor may also dilate your pupils while you are undergoing this exam.
 The eye test can be used to help diagnose cataracts, glaucoma, retinal detachment, macular degeneration, injuries to the cornea, and dry eye disease.